 “It’s like, when it’s your religion, it’s a miracle.
-When it’s someone else’s, it’s witchcraft, right?”
+When it’s belongs to someone else, it’s witchcraft, right?”

-“What’s their religion?”
+“What would they even believe in?”
 Rose wondered, but she really didn’t care about that.
 She felt weak, drained.
-Curling up on her side she turned her face to the unseen wall, clutching her coin to her chest.
+Curling up on her side, she turned her face to the unseen wall, clutching her coin to her chest.
 How dare those bastards!
 She wanted to scream.
 She tried to hold her breath.

 She found the hand searching for hers and held it.

-“They’ve shut the lights off,” Rose told him, methodically tracing the patterns on the coin again for assurance.
+“They’ve shut the lights off,” Rose told him, methodically tracing the patterns on the coin with her thumb.
 “I don’t know what time it is.
 There are probably cameras.”